Getting The Most From An Inheritance

 Make gifts: Providing gifts to loved ones that fall within IRS guidelines can help limit your own tax liability.

 To discuss ways of protecting and handling inheritances benefits for you and your loved one, contact Cavallo & Cavallo.
 As experienced New York estate planning attorneys, we can help you explore your options so you can get the most out of your money.
-Call or contact us online and request a consultation in our Bronx or New Rochelle office today.
+Call or contact us online and request a consultation in our Bronx or Westchester office today.